Royal Westminster Militia: World War I

+5th (Reserve) Battalion

-On the outbreak of World War I the 5th Royal Fusiliers mobilised at Hounslow under Lt-Col Vivian Henry, a retired regular major, who had commanded the battalion since 4 May 1908.
+On the outbreak of World War I the 5th Royal Fusiliers mobilised on 4 August 1914 at Hounslow under Lt-Col Vivian Henry, a retired regular major, who had commanded the battalion since 4 May 1908.
 Within a few days it proceeded (with the 6th (Reserve) Bn) to its war station at Dover, where it remained for the whole war in the Dover Garrison.
 As well as its defensive duties, its role was to equip the Reservists and Special Reservists of the Royal Fusiliers and send them as reinforcement drafts to the Regular battalions serving on the Western Front.
-The 5th and 6th (Reserve) Bns probably assisted in organising the 14th and 15th (Reserve) Bns of the Royal Fusiliers at Dover from Kitchener's Army volunteers.
+The 5th and 6th Bns assisted in the formation of 14th and 15th (Reserve) Bns (see below).
 The reserve battalions at times were each over 4000 strong.
 By June 1915, the 5th Bn alone had sent 80 officers and about 3000 men to the front.

 After the Armistice with Germany the 5th Bn remained in existence until half its remaining personnel were drafted to 3rd Bn on 27 October 1919.
 The battalion was then disembodied on 15 November 1919, when the remaining half were drafted to 1st Bn.

+14th (Reserve) Battalion

+After Lord Kitchener issued his call for volunteers in August 1914, the battalions of the 1st, 2nd and 3rd New Armies ('K1', 'K2' and 'K3' of 'Kitchener's Army') were quickly formed at the regimental depots.
+The SR battalions also swelled with new recruits and were soon well above their establishment strength.
+On 8 October 1914 each SR battalion was ordered to use the surplus to form a service battalion of the 4th New Army ('K4').
+Accordingly, the 5th (Reserve) Bn at Dover formed the 14th (Service) Battalion of the Royal Fusiliers on 31 October 1914.
+It trained for active service as part of 95th Brigade in 32nd Division.
+On 10 April 1915 the War Office decided to convert the K4 battalions into 2nd Reserve units, to provide drafts for the K1–K3 battalions in the same way that the SR was doing for the Regular battalions.
+The Royal Fusiliers battalion became 14th (Reserve) Battalion in 7th Reserve Brigade and moved with it to Purfleet in Essex in May 1915.
+It moved with the brigade to Shoreham-by-Sea in September 1915 and returned to Dover in March 1916.
+On 1 September 1916 the 2nd Reserve battalions were transferred to the Training Reserve (TR) and it was redesignated 31st Training Reserve Bn, still in 7th Reserve Bde at Dover.
+The training staff retained their Royal Fusiliers badges.
+It was disbanded on 14 December 1917 at Clipstone Camp.